-Student Life Policies and Procedures Safe and Drug Free Schools and Communities Act
+Student Life Handbook: Policies and Procedures Safe and Drug Free Schools and Communities Act

 Consistent with the Drug-Free Schools and Communities Act, Westmont has adopted and implemented policies that are intended to prevent the unlawful possession, use, or manufacture of illegal drugs and the abuse of prescription drugs by students and employees.
 Substance abuse exposes the user to a variety of significant health risks*, affects the family and the community and under certain circumstances subjects the user to a range of college sanctions, state, federal and local penalties**.
 College policy prohibits the unlawful use and presence of all controlled substances and any related paraphernalia.
 Students and employees are also prohibited from exceeding the dosage of physician-prescribed medications or consuming another individual’s prescription medication.